Jagannath: Temples

 The temple is built on an elevated platform, as compared to Lingaraja temple and other temples belonging to this type.
-This is the first temple in the history of Kalingaan temple architecture where all the chambers like Jagamohana, Bhogamandapa and Natyamandapa were built along with the main temple.
+This is the first temple in the history of Kalingan temple architecture where all the chambers like Jagamohana, Bhogamandapa and Natyamandapa were built along with the main temple.
 There are miniature shrines on the three outer sides of the main temple.

 The Deula consists of a tall shikhara (dome) housing the sanctum sanctorum (garbhagriha).
 A pillar made of fossilized wood is used for placing lamps as offering.
 The Lion Gate (Singhadwara) is the main gate to the temple, guarded by two guardian deities Jaya and Vijaya.
 A 16-sided, 11 m granite monolithic columnar pillar known as the Aruna Stambha (Solar Pillar) bearing Aruna, the charioteer of Surya, faces the Lion Gate.
-This column was brought here from the Sun temple of Konark.
+This column was brought here from the Sun Temple of Konark.

-There is a temple situated in Mahesh, Serampore in West Bengal, which is famous for Rathayatra of Mahesh.
+There is a temple situated in Mahesh, Serampore in West Bengal, which is famous for Ratha Yatra of Mahesh.

-The temple's historical records Madala panji maintains that the temple was originally built by King Yayati of the Somavamsi dynasty on the site of the present shrine.
+The temple's historical records Madala Panji maintains that the temple was originally built by King Yayati of the Somavamshi dynasty on the site of the present shrine.
 However, the historians question the veracity and historicity of the Madala Panji.
-As per historians, the Deula and the Mukhashala were built in the 12th century by Ganga King Anangabheemadeva, the grandson of Anantavarman Chodaganga and the Natamandapa and Bhogamandapa were constructed subsequently during the reign of Gajapati Purushottama Deva (1462–1491) and Prataprudra Deva (1495–1532) respectively.
-According to Madala Panji, the outer prakara was built by Gajapati Kapilendradeva (1435–1497).
+As per historians, the Deula and the Mukhashala were built in the 12th century by Eastern Ganga King Anangabhima Deva III, the grandson of Anantavarman Chodaganga and the Natyamandapa and Bhogamandapa were constructed subsequently during the reign of Gajapati Purushottama Deva (1462–1491) and Prataparudra Deva (1495–1532) respectively.
+According to Madala Panji, the outer prakara was built by Gajapati Kapilendra Deva (1435–1497).
 The inner prakara called the Kurma bedha (Tortoise encompassment) was built by Purushottama Deva.